Articles in this section

 • Issuer: the name of the authority that issued the User’s identity document

-After clicking “Next”, the User will reach the last step of the registration procedure, consisting of a recap of the inserted data:
+After clicking on “Next”, the User will reach the last step of the registration procedure, consisting of a recap of the inserted data:

 mceclip6.png